 Other issues arising from assessment and changes due to the revision of the SmPC guideline, other relevant guidelines impacting on the product information, or EMA/QRD Product Information Templates should be considered within the renewal procedure.

-The section “present/proposed” in the application form should clearly list any changes introduced to the product information (incl. any minor linguistic amendment introduced for each language).
+The section “present/proposed” in the application form should clearly list any changes introduced to the product information (including any minor linguistic amendment introduced for each language).
 Alternatively, such listing may be provided as a separate document attached to the application form.
-Any changes not listed, will not be considered as part of the renewal application.
+Any changes not listed will not be considered as part of the renewal application.

 - 8. How to handle other ongoing variation applications during the renewal procedure and what impact may ongoing procedures have on the renewal procedure?

 MAHs are advised to plan, when possible, the submission of variation applications outside the period of the submission of the renewal application and the renewal assessment procedure.
 However, where the need for a variation of the MA has been identified, in particular in the context of safety concerns, the MAH is advised to contact the Agency in advance of the submission of the variation application to agree on the procedural aspects for handling these parallel applications.

 In case an ongoing variation (Type IA/IB or Type II) affecting the product information is not yet finalised at the time of the submission of the renewal application, the last product information adopted/accepted by the EC/CHMP/EMA should be used for the submission of the renewal application.

 If a variation procedure is finalised before or upon finalisation of the renewal procedure, the accepted/adopted variation changes should be reflected in the product information adopted with the CHMP Renewal opinion.